2015 Indianapolis 500: Special Test - Thursday May 21

 With James Hinchcliffe out for the season due to his injuries, veteran Ryan Briscoe was named as a driver replacement in the #5 car.
 Briscoe (a full-time driver in 2014) had not driven any laps during the month thus far, and also had not yet driven an Indy car outfitted with the 2015 aero kits.
 IndyCar officials arranged a special one-hour refresher session for Briscoe to acclimate himself with the new aerodynamic specifications.

 Carb Day — Friday May 22

 Carb day opened with news that Carlos Huertas had not been medically cleared to race due to an inner ear condition.
 Tristan Vautier was named to replace him in the number 18 car and was moved to the rear of the field for the race.
 Vautier had driven in a substitution role for James Davison during time trials, but was scheduled to fly to Silverstone for an endurance race.
-Vautier was at O'Hare International Airport waiting for his plane when he got a telephone call to return to Indianapolis.
+Vautier was at O'Hare International Airport in Chicago, Illinois waiting for his plane to Silverstone, England when he got a telephone call to return to Indianapolis.

 The Carb Day practice session saw Will Power set the fastest lap of the day with a lap of 229.020 mph.
 No major incidents occurred during this session.